feross/last-fm/README.md

 The most useful data on LastFM is the public music data.
-When building an app that incorporates music data from LastFM, lots of functionality provided by the LastFM isn't necessary – authorizing as a user, liking tracks, adding/removing tags, getting a list of songs in the user's "library", etc.
+When building an app that incorporates music data from LastFM, lots of functionality provided by the LastFM API isn't necessary – authorizing as a user, liking tracks, adding/removing tags, getting a list of songs in the user's "library", etc.

-This package only provides the LastFM API methods that get data from the service, making it simpler than other LastFM libraries.
-If this suits your usecase, consider using this lighter-weight alternative to the other libraries.
+This package only provides the LastFM API methods that use GET requests to fetch data, making it **smaller and simpler** than the other LastFM libraries.

+If this matches your use case, consider using this package.

 ## Features

   - Powered by the [LastFM API](http://www.last.fm/api)
-  - Lightweight, only provides GET methods
+  - Lightweight library, only provides the GET methods from the Last.fm API

 ## Usage